-- A. A student's absence is considered school-related when it is for a school-approved field trip or a function, such as a class meeting, sponsored by the school. - B. A student must have the permission of his/her teacher(s) to miss class to attend a school-approved field trip or a function, such as a class meeting, sponsored by the school. - School-related absences are not included in computing total absences for purposes of loss of credit
+- A. A student's absence is considered school-related when it is for a school-approved field trip or a function, such as a class meeting, sponsored by the school. - B. A student must have the permission of his/her teacher(s) to miss class to attend a schoolapproved field trip or a function, such as a class meeting, sponsored by the school. - C. School-related absences are not included in computing total absences.